 One phenomenon is the popular rise of the practice of yoga.
 There are studios popping up; special clothing and gear of every kind.
 Whole industries have arisen as a result of the popularity of this practice.
 This is not negative by itself but suddenly you have studios catering to the glamour and money side of yoga rather than the true practice.
 Among these are a number of what I call Yoga Divas.
 These are narcissists who teach and take yoga.
 There are yoga teachers and trainers of yoga students who present themselves as humble, genuine and holy.
 They may have studied the history, purpose and specific poses and understand this technically and teach their classes but their attention is not on the true purpose of yoga.
+If you want to be a yoga teacher that understands yoga’s true purpose, visit https://www.siddhiyoga.com for more info.
 Their aim is business and business only.
 It is important for people to make a living if they are providing a valuable service.
 I am speaking about teachers who are charging astronomical amounts of money for classes and even more to those who want to become yoga teachers.
 Many teacher training programs are short on training and long on the expense.
 Beginners are not given enough hands on time or theoretical knowledge to learn the fundamentals of yoga.
 Hatha yoga is five thousand years old and requires a deep commitment on the part of the teacher and the student.They are not aware that there are narcissistic individuals who are waiting to offer them the full package–a few hours of training with a certificate at the end in exchange for high fees.
 The Yoga Diva is unconcerned about what her students are learning.
 She is rushing them through for the purpose of quick monetary reward for her.
 The idea is to get as many students as possible to increase her income not to teach the principles of this healing ancient practice.

 As the Yoga Diva gains more and more recognition, her fees increase tremendously.
 Now she can command so much more money.
 Some yoga studios flourish on the backs of vulnerable underpaid employees.
 The Yoga Diva is extremely demanding and self entitled.
 She goes on vacations which she calls spiritual retreats (to let everyone know how holy she is), knowing she can leave her business in the hands of the her adoring followers.